Power and Freedom in Mechanisms: Power over others

 Let us anticipate slightly on the next section by illustrating these two new definitions with the example of a serial dictatorship mechanism.

-\begin{example*}h Consider an assignment mechanism $\phi$ that matches three agents $1, 2, 3$ and three objects $a, b, c$.
+\begin{example*} Consider an assignment mechanism $\phi$ that matches three agents $1, 2, 3$ and three objects $a, b, c$.
 Each agent has strict preferences over the objects.
 The mechanism assigns agent $1$ their $R_1$-most-preferred object, then agent $2$ their $R_2$-most-preferred among the remaining ones, and finally agent $3$ obtains the remaining object.
 Suppose that agent 2 and 3 share the same preferences $R_2 = R_3:abc$.

 When agent 1 prefers object $a$, 2 obtains object $b$ and 3 obtains $c$.
 When 1 prefers $b$, 2 obtains $a$ and 3 obtains $c$.
 When 1 prefers $c$, 2 obtains $a$ and 3 obtains $b$.
-So the menu of 1 for $\{2,3\}$ together is $\mathcal{M}_{1|-1}^\phi(R_{-1}) = \{ (b,c), (a,c), (a,b) \}$, of cardinality $\Delta_{1|-1}^\phi(R_{-1}) = 3$, while the menu of 1 for the individual agent 2 is $\mathcal{M}_{1|2}^\phi(R_{-1}) = \{ a,b\}$, of cardinality $\Delta_{1|2}^\phi(R_{-1}) = 2$. \end{example*}
+So the menu of 1 for $\{2,3\}$ together is $\mathcal{M}_{1|-1}^\phi(R_{-1}) = \{ (b,c), (a,c), (a,b) \}$, of cardinality $|\mathcal{M}_{1|-1}^\phi(R_{-1})| = 3$, while the menu of 1 for the individual agent 2 is $\mathcal{M}_{1|2}^\phi(R_{-1}) = \{ a,b\}$, of cardinality $2$. \end{example*}

 Our next result shows that under some conditions, there is a connection between the freedom of an agent and her power over all others, in a cardinal sense.
-To state the result, we first need to introduce the notions of non bossiness and non autarky.
+To state the result, we first need to introduce the notions of non-bossiness and non-autarky.

 \begin{definition}[Non-bossiness] Under a mechanism $\phi$ and given others' preferences $R_{-i}$, agent $i$ with preference domain $\mathcal{R}_i$ is \textit{non-bossy} if she cannot change another agent's outcome without changing her own, i.e., if: